 One study using neuroimaging to examine mechanisms was awarded funding by Facebook in 2020; preliminary evidence suggests that brain regions involved in socioemotional processing are particularly important in lingering negative effects of false allegations.
 A follow-up study examining demographic and psychological factors that contribute to individual differences in CIEs was funded by Facebook in 2021.
 We found evidence here that self-reported intuitive thinking leads to greater CIEs, and digital literacy leads to reduced CIEs.
 Aging is also consistently associated with reduced CIEs, even as older adults tend to share more false information on real social media platforms.

-At University of Chicago, I am contributing to a project examining the neural and cognitive correlates of "brain fog" associated with celiac disease.
-I am also contributing to the development of a project examining the cognitive and brain mechanisms of moral reasoning underlying support for political activism and political violence.
-Recently, we were awarded a new grant from Facebook to examine how existing interventions that reduce sharing of misinformation may or may not reduce the influence of corrected information on decisions, and to develop interventions building empathy for candidates as an alternative way to reduce impacts of derogatory misinformation.
+At University of Chicago, I have been studying the neural mechanisms of moral conviction and political extremism.
+I am also contributing to a project examining the neural and cognitive correlates of "brain fog" associated with celiac disease.
+Additionally, building on my prior misinformation work and funded by an additional grant from Meta, I have been examining how existing interventions (e.g., inoculation) that reduce sharing of misinformation affect the influence of misconduct accusations on political decisions.
+This project also includes an effort to develop interventions that evoke empathy for candidates as an alternative way to reduce impacts of derogatory misinformation.

 ACADEMIC TRAINING